ismailfer/exchange-simulator/README.md

-# Exchange Simulator - Spring Boot, RestAPI, Websockets Feeds
+# Exchange Simulator - Spring Boot, RestAPI, Websockets Stream

 This is a simulated exchange that accepts market and limit order types.